rjserpe18/CoupBot/README.md

 # CoupBot
-Creating an all-powerful bot to play the game of Coup.
+Creating an all-powerful bot to play the game of Coup!